Descanonge/tol_colors/docs/source/colorsets.rst

 ---------------

 An alternative to *high-contrast*, also colorblind-safe and designed for situations needing color pairs.
-It is also optimized for contrast to work in a monochrome printout, but the differences are inevitably smaller.
+It is also optimized for contrast and to work in a monochrome printout, but the differences are inevitably smaller.

 .. image:: /img/cset_medium_contrast.svg
     :alt: Medium-contrast colorset